Louisiana Rising, Ltd. News

 The international slave trade ended in 1808, and intra-national trading began.
 Enslaved people in chains were “sold down the river” and marched from Maryland, Virginia and the Carolinas to New Orleans, with over fifty slave markets.
 Numerous slave pens confined the slaves that were to be sold.
 They were washed, dressed, and prepared like merchandise.

 Being sold to Louisiana sugar cane plantations to labor 18 hours a day in intense sun, cutting 6-foot cane with long, razor sharp leaves, was a death sentence.
 Life span in these fields was five to seven years.
-Many of their descendants remain in the River Parishes, known locally as Cancer Alley because of the health problems in the area where the petrochemical industry dominates.
+Even today, many of the GU272 descendants remain in the River Parishes, known locally as Cancer Alley, because of the health problems in the area where the petrochemical industry dominates.

 Thursday, June 27 – Nedra and Rick Alcorn at Backatown Coffee Parlour